Skip to main content

 6 mentions Positive Neutral Negative

-The game boasts excellent optimization, delivering smooth, rock-solid performance even on lower-end hardware and devices like the Steam Deck.
-This level of stability ensures gameplay remains seamless without any slowdowns or hitches, which is notably rare for modern titles.
+The game's optimization is excellent, delivering smooth and rock-solid performance even on lower-end hardware and devices like the Steam Deck.
+It runs seamlessly without any slowdowns or hitches, enhancing the overall gameplay experience.
+Such high-quality optimization is notably rare in modern games.

 • “Performance is rock solid.”

-• “Unlike early PS1 games, the performance is excellent and I had no hitches or slowdowns; the performance stays well out of the way of actually playing the game.”
+• “Unlike early PS1 games, the performance is excellent and I had no hitches or slowdowns; unlike some games, the performance stays well out of the way of actually playing the game.”

 • “Optimization this good, especially for a game this good, is increasingly rare these days.”